Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	3. Add save function to Announce page
 		-- finished
 	4. Add uxSave to handle all save function
 		-- finished
+	5. Integrate all selection mode into one
+		-- finished
 	# Changed
 	1. Rewrite memBuild function by new Render function